rashmisrm/MorphoGenie/ImagePreProcessing/README.md

 5. *Cell alignment*: Cells are aligned to the center of the image frame to prevent positional features from influencing analysis.

+1. _Download the raw data files_: Get the files from the specified source
+2. _Extract the files_: If the files are compressed (e.g., zip, tar, or gzip), extract them to a folder.
+3. _Copy relevant files_: Move the extracted raw data files into the 'ImagePreProcessing' folder, ensuring the correct files are used with the pre-processing code.

 The code for these steps is organized by dataset in individual folders.
 This approach allows for dataset-specific customization while maintaining a structured pipeline.
-If you need help with code implementation or optimization, feel free to ask!